SophistSolutions/IPAM-Root/Documentation/ReadMe.md

 - thumbnail
   - a section providing a small summary (sometimes automatically derived) data about a document
   - e.g. small image
+- tag
+  - something that can be marked as relevant to a document, and they have an associated thumbmail
+  - a (schema-)typed string about a document
+    EXPLAINER
+    A typical 'tag' you might person in an image.
+    Tags have two parts: KEY and VALUE.
+The KEY in this case would be "Person" - but not the STRING - person.
+Rather, a predefined open enumeration of values.
+So we predefine things like Person, and what they mean.
+But thie list of things that can be the KEY for the tag is open.
+ANYONE can add ANY to that list.
+This is like with Microsoft COM, and the IID.

+    THe interpretation of the VALUE, depends on the KEY.
+This is why its critical there be universal agreement about some set of predefined KEYS (like Person).
+- set of metadata properties (LGP calls them tag-like things) that Sterling believes should not be lumped together with tags
+  - e.g. Date, Rating, Comments, Title, FileName, Albums
+  - **aside - this represents an area of disagreement, LGP leans towards merging these concepts as kinds of tags, and am open to any other name besides tag, for this generalized thing**
+  - Metadata is the best name for this.
+    ** I THINK WE ARE CLOSE TO A RESOLUTION HERE - MERGE TAG and these other metadata propties and just call them metadata properties - not tags **
+    ** The objection sterling has to this is that ALL tags need a 'thumbnail' and NONE of the otehr properties do; and the set of enumerated known meaningful metadata keys are well formed for some of these and he wants them treated specially**
+- person
+  is a human (possibly lump in other animals here).
+Often they will have an email address and ability to login/authenticate with OAUTH2.

+  - Each person, will have a current personal-thumbnail, which is an image which can be used in user interfaces to represent that person.
+It can be an avatar. (???)

 ### Document model